patricksu/CarND-Vehicle-Detection/writeup.md

 I also used GridSearchCV to find the best parameters for the linear SVC classifier.
 It seems like the test score is not sensitive at all to the C value.
 So I simply use C value 1.

 The final features include Bin, histogram, and hog.
-I reduce the dimension from over 8000 to 200 using PCA without jeopardizing the model performance.
+I reduced the dimension from over 8000 to 200 using PCA without jeopardizing the model performance.

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-Lines from 128 to 169 in the file "box_search.py" implements the sliding window search.
-For each scale, it generates the hog features for the whole image, and searches all the windows for vehicles.
-It is based on subsampling approach from the class.
+Lines from 128 to 169 in the file "box_search.py" implement the sliding window search.
+For each scale, it generates the hog features for the whole image (only once), and searches all the windows for vehicles.
+It is based on subsampling approach from the Udacity class.
-Generally speaking, using more scales and/or finer scales and bigger overlap windows will generate more boxes, or more false positives.
+Using more scales and/or smaller scales and/or bigger overlap windows will generate more bounding boxes, but at the same time more false positives.
 Thus the heatmap threshold value needs to be higher to eliminate the false positives.
-On the other hand, using less scales and/or smaller overlap windows will produce less boxes, less positives, but doing this might miss some vehicles.
-Thus it is a trade-off between precision, recall, and speed.
-I tested images with different vehicle sizes and different lighting conditions, and decided to use the following parameters: scales = [1, 1.5, 1.8], cells_per_step = 2, heatmap threshold = 1.
-Having scales smaller than 1 generates a lot of false-positives.
-Having 1.8 in scales helps detecting close-by vehicles that are bigger.
-Using three different scale levels generate enough bounding boxes that cover the whole vehicle.
-The cells_per_step is chosen as 2, since having 1 will generate a lot of overlapping boxes, and makes it hard to eliminate false-positive boxes using the heatmap threshold.
+On the other hand, using less scales and/or smaller overlap windows will produce less bounding boxes, less false-positives, but doing this might miss some vehicles.
+Thus picking the best parameters set is a trade-off between precision, recall, and speed.
+I used images with different vehicle sizes and different lighting conditions as test cases, and decided to use the following parameters: scales = [1, 1.5, 1.8], cells_per_step = 2, heatmap threshold = 1.
+Having scales smaller than 1 generates a lot of false-positives, thus the minimum scale I used is 1.
+Having scale 1.8 helps detecting close-by vehicles that are bigger.
+Using three different scales generate enough bounding boxes that cover the whole vehicle.
+The cells_per_step is chosen as 2, since having 1 will generate a lot of overlapping boxes, and makes it hard to eliminate false-positive boxes, while using 3 could not generate enough boxes, and miss vehicles.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-The give figures below are showing how the pipeline works.
+The figures below are showing how the pipeline works.
 It takes a raw image, use a classifier to search by sliding windows and give the vehicle boxes, then it draws a heatmap, and outputs the final bounding box.

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images: